LandslideSIM/MaterialPointVisualizer.jl/docs/src/usage/display.md

 vispts(coords, colormap="viridis", attrs=attr, gui=true)
 ```

-If everything is normal, you should now see a separate window displaying the particles.
+If everything is fine, you should now see a separate window displaying the particles.
 If `gui=false`, then the Julia REPL should print an address for you to check in your browser.

 ![exampleGUI](../assets/example.png)